johnny555/ausros/docs/architecture.md

 When making a project, use ament-cmake instead of ament-python and use CMake instead of setup.py.

-For simulator we will use Gazebo Harmonic (not Gazebo Classic i.e. 11).
-This means use `ros-jazzy-ros-gz-sim` instead of `ros-jazzy-gazebo-ros`.

 Use standard ROS message types where ever possible.

 Design nodes to have a single purpose.